“When you know for yourselves … ”

 “And what are the roots of skillful things?
 Lack of greed is a root of skillful things, lack of aversion is a root of skillful things, lack of delusion is a root of skillful things.
 These are termed the roots of skillful things.” — MN 9

 “These three things have been promulgated by wise people, by people who are truly good.
 Which three?
-Generosity… going-forth [from the home life]… & service to one’s mother & father.
-These three things have been promulgated by wise people, by people who are truly good.” – AN 3:45
+Generosity… going-forth [from the home life]… and service to one’s mother and father.
+These three things have been promulgated by wise people, by people who are truly good.” — AN 3:45

 “Gotamī, the dhammas of which you may know, ‘These dhammas lead—

 to being fettered, not to being unfettered;